GMadorell/freestyle-slick-example/README.md

 ### Schema

-To generate the schema you can run `Tables.schema.create` first in the main method.
+The application generates the necessary schema to run itself and drop it when it finishes.

 ***Note***: Set your own user and password in `application.conf` and `build.sbt`.